After covering so many common problems, I thought it would be fun just to explore a chunk of syntax known as the list comprehension in Python.

 Tired of iterating over a pair of lists?
 Want easy access to whatever you need from your data set?
 Lucky for you, this tutorial covers just how to convert two lists into a dictionary.

-What should you do when you have two lists and you want to add each pair of elements?
+What’s the best way to add each pair of elements of two lists?
 As it turns out, it’s easier than you think to sum elements of two lists.